-Having a person care for my child in my own home as been absolutely wonderful.
+Having a person care for my child in my own home has been absolutely wonderful.
 When we were deciding whether to hire a nanny or take our baby to a daycare center, there were so many factors we considered.
 An in-home nanny/babysitter type situation was perfect for us, and I will miss it now that it is coming to an end.

 My nanny gave her notice, and today is her last day.
 I thought it would be fitting to reflect on our time together and the peace of mind she provided.
-Sure, it hasn’t been easy to having a stranger in our home, but we adjusted because the benefits were tremendous.
+Sure, it hasn’t been easy to have a stranger in our home, but we adjusted because the benefits were tremendous.

 Things I will miss about having a Nanny